-I am a doctoral researcher at the Child Health Unit and Global Digital Health Unit at the Department of Primary Care and Public Health.
-My research is focused on childhood obesity, physical activity in children, evaluations of complex health interventions (in schools), health inequalities, and quantitative statistical methods.
-I work with routinely collected national data to encourage more data driven policy.
-I have a personal interest in advocating for representation and diversity in academia, and mental health especially among graduate students.
+Tishya is a doctoral researcher at the Child Health Unit and Global Digital Health Unit at the Department of Primary Care and Public Health.
+Her research is focused on childhood obesity, physical activity in children, evaluations of complex health interventions (in schools), health inequalities, and quantitative statistical methods.
+She works with routinely collected national data to encourage more data driven policy.
+She has a personal interest in advocating for representation and diversity in academia, and mental health especially among graduate students.

-I have a Masters of Public Health from the University of Edinburgh with a focus on epidemiology and statistical methods where I worked on breast cancer survival in patients with multi-morbidies under Professor Sarah Wild.
-In 2018 I was awarded the National Institute of Health Research, School for Public Health Research (NIHR SPHR) Studentship.
-You can read more about my doctoral work via NIHR SPHR, where I work under the supervision of Professor Sonia Saxena and Dr Ceire Costelloe (Imperial College London), Dr Esther van Sluijs (University of Cambridge) and Professor Russell Viner (University College London).
+Tishya obtained a Masters of Public Health from the University of Edinburgh with a focus on epidemiology and statistical methods where she worked on breast cancer survival in patients with multi-morbidies under Professor Sarah Wild.
+In 2018 she was awarded the National Institute of Health Research, School for Public Health Research (NIHR SPHR) Studentship.
+You can read more about her doctoral work via NIHR SPHR, where she works under the supervision of Professor Sonia Saxena and Dr Ceire Costelloe (Imperial College London), Dr Esther van Sluijs (University of Cambridge) and Professor Russell Viner (University College London).

-et al., 2020, Sociodemographic profiles, educational attainment and physical activity associated with The Daily Mile™ registration in primary schools in England – a national cross-sectional linkage study, Journal of Epidemiology and Community Health, ISSN:0143-005X
+et al., 2021, Sociodemographic profiles, educational attainment and physical activity associated with The Daily Mile™ registration in primary schools in England – a national cross-sectional linkage study, Journal of Epidemiology and Community Health, Vol:75, ISSN:0143-005X, Pages:137-144

 et al., 2019, A protocol for developing a core outcomes set for evaluation of school-based physical activity interventions in primary schools, Bmj Open, Vol:9, ISSN:2044-6055, Pages:1-5